corinnar/GIS_tutorials/docs/source/GIS_TOOLS_PAGE.rst

 This repository provides links to step-by-step tutorials for QGIS and ArcGIS, and an ArcGIS toolbox and manual, to support decisions on safeguards and multiple benefits for REDD+.
 Map-based resources and outputs produced by or with individual partner countries can be found on the \ `Multiple Benefits Country Resources Hub <http://bitly.com/mbs-redd>`__

-*Please note in the links below are currently linked to the static published pdf's.
+*Please note the links below are currently linked to the static published pdf's.
 We are currently moving these to an online format for easier access and update.
-These will appear in the table of contents and on the left hand pannel in the read-the docs pages.*
+The links in table of contents and on the left hand pannel in the read-the docs pages will change to link to more interactive versions as and when they are updated.*

 Open-source: QGIS tutorials
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~